coavins/mhrise-coavins-dps/README.md

 ![Small screenshot 2](https://i.imgur.com/G5Fx7eQ.png)

+1. Player HR
+2. Player name
+3. DPS
-1. Your damage
+4. Total damage
+5. Percent of party damage
-2. Your share of the party's total damage
+6. Percent of best damage
-3. How much damage you're doing compared to the party's top damage dealer
-4. How many total hits you have dealt
+7. How many total hits you have dealt
-5. Your highest damage dealt in a single blow
+8. Your highest damage dealt in a single blow

 You can also configure the table to show buddies, monsters, and NPCs as separate rows in the table.